ContextVM/ts-sdk/docs/ctxvm-draft-spec.md

 ## Protocol Overview

-CTXVM bridges MCP and Nostr protocols through a consistent message structure and well-defined workflow.

 ### Message Structure

 The protocol uses these key design principles for message handling:

 1. **Content Field Structure**: The `content` field of Nostr events contains stringified MCP messages.
-All MCP message structures, are preserved exactly as defined in the MCP specification:
+All MCP message structures, are preserved exactly as defined in the MCP specification
-   - For requests: Contain `method` and `params` fields
-   - For responses: Contain the complete MCP response structure with the `result` field properly nested
-   - For notifications: Contain `method` and optional `params` fields

 2. **Nostr Metadata in Tags**: All Nostr-specific metadata uses event tags:
    - `p`: Public key for addressing providers or clients
    - `e`: Event id, references for correlating requests and responses
    - `cap`: Capability tag for tools, resources, and prompts to provide pricing metadata

-3. **Unified Event Kind**: CTXVM uses a single event kind for all communication with specific storage characteristics:
+3. **Unified Event Kind**: ContextVM uses a single event kind for all communication with specific storage characteristics:
-   - `25910`: All CTXVM messages (ephemeral events)
+   - `25910`: All ContextVM messages (ephemeral events)
    - `11316`-`11320`: Server announcements and capability listings (replaceable events)
    - `1059`: Encrypted Messages (NIP-59 Gift Wrap)